bindestriche/srt_fix/README.md

 ### other

-install  Python 3.10 or higher and run
+install  Python 3.10 or higher.
+Maker sure simplesrt.py and srt_fixer_gui.py are in the same directory and run
 'python srt_fixer_gui.py'